sowmya-AS/make-me-oo/README.md

 The Point class has only properties associated with it and DistanceAndDirectionCalculator has only behaviour associated with it.
 Presence of unused setters.
 The tests written do not follow the AAA format.
+Logic duplication in the methods, distance and direction to obtain x and y distance.